idonnodude/CP/README.md

 # CP
-Solutions to the various CP questions solved by me on the various sites
+Solutions to the various Competetive Programming questions solved by me.

 Programming Language Used - C++